Trinity Reborn

 Tues. @11:30am via zoom

-Our Sunday school class is studying The Luminous Web by Barbara Brown Taylor.
+Our Sunday school class meets Tuesdays at 11:30am.
 If you would like to attend, please send us an email and we will send you the zoom link as well as where you can get the book.

 Bible Study